scibian/slurm-web/doc/installation.rst

 - *REFRESH* (Number) : Time in milliseconds between two api call, used for module refresh.

+- *REFRESHCHECKBOX* (Boolean) : Allow to show/hide the refresh control checkbox.
+Hide if undefined.

 - *MAXNODESLENGTH* (Number) : Maximum characters show for the nodes name in "Nodes" column in module Jobs.

 - *AUTOLOGIN* (Boolean) : Enable/disable automatic login on all clusters (optionnal: disabled if omitted).

 - *LOGOURL* (String) : Define the image url in the top left-hand corner.

+- *PWDTYPE* (String) : The type of password can be specified here if necessary.

 - *JOBS_XTRA_COL* (Hash) : Define an additional optional column if the jobs view.
 This parameter is optional.
 When set, it must contain the following 3